 Even if your business is already in full swing, I might be able to help you resolve a problem or two – contact me to see how I can add to your success.

 Copyright registrations are one of the best and most affordable investments creators can make to protect creative works.
-Depending on your situation, protection under copyright will last a minimum of 95 years, and in some cases quite a bit more.
+For individuals, copyright protection lasts for your life plus seventy years and for a work-for-hire, it is 120 years from creation.

 Copyright registration carries a fee for the United States Copyright Office as well as some complex paperwork that can be tricky to get right.
-Most common registrations (books, music, and movies) have a fee of less than $100.
+Most common registrations (books, music, and movies) have a fee of $55.
+Getting the paperwork right the first time can save you a lot of stress and headaches.
 Complex registrations (like boat hull designs) can range up to the maximum fee of $400.
 Getting the paperwork wrong can cost you your time, the copyright, AND your fee (you’ll have to start over).

-The great news is, I only charge $400 on top of the registration fee (typically $100) to help you complete the copyright registration process.
+The great news is, I only charge $300 on top of the registration fee to help you complete the copyright registration process.
 The registration fee portion goes straight to the United States Copyright Office.
 The amount I charge is the cost for my time to make sure the registration is complete, has no errors, and all appropriate research is done prior to submission.

 You deserve the opportunity to profit and prosper from the work you create.
 If you’re interested in getting help to protect that opportunity, contact me.
 Even if you think you can’t afford it, legal assistance is available – through Colorado Attorneys for the Arts, I provide pro bono assistance to certain limited-income artists and creative entities.